-If you’re familiar with the Force USA MyRack power rack, it has a similar lat pulldown seat that attaches to its cable cable crossover attachment.
-That seat is not the greatest, mostly because it attaches to a single column, which would sway back slightly.
-But also, it had no covering over the foam pads on the leg holder.
-Plus, the part of the frame underneath the was too short, which made the seat less supported…
+If you’re familiar with the Force USA MyRack power rack, it has a similar lat pulldown seat that attaches to its cable crossover attachment.
+That seat is not the greatest, mostly because it attaches to a single freestanding column, which would sway back slightly.
+But also, it had no covering over the foam pads on the leg holder…

 The only reasons not to consider this attachment would be if:

-The Monster G3 lat pulldown seat inserts into any hole on the uprights just like a j-hook would.
+The Force USA G3 lat pulldown seat inserts into a rack hole just like a j-hook would.
 You then secure it with a pop-pin that goes into a lower hole.
-Since you’d be using this on the lower part of the rack, you’ll be able to adjust the heights in one inch increments.
-That allows you to be very precise.
+Since it installs on the power rack uprights, you can adjust it in 1″ height increments.

-There’s a secondary pop-pin adjustment mechanism for increasing or decreasing the height of the knee holder pads.
+There’s a secondary adjustment pin for increasing or decreasing the height setting of the leg holder pads.
 This lets anyone get a firm fit against their thighs, whether they have tree trunk quads or toothpick legs.

-The pads have commercial grade vinyl upholstery to protect the foam inside from rips and tears.
-This is much better than many cheaper leg holder solutions that have the bare foam exposed.
+The leg holder pads have commercial-grade vinyl upholstery to protect the foam inside from rips and tears.

-You can use the Monster G3 Smith machine for tons of exercises — including almost any lift you can use a free weight barbell for.
+You can use the Force USA G3 Smith machine for tons of exercises — including almost any lift you can use a free weight barbell for.
 However, I personally like to do all the main compound lifts with free weights.

 That said, I’ve come to appreciate Smith machines over the years for several different exercises.
 Here are some of my favorites: